jorgeloopzz/dotfiles/README.md

 &nbsp;

 <!-- TABLE WITH TOOLS -->
-# 💻 Software I use
+# :computer: Software I use

 | Software           | Name                                                                                                                                      |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------- |